Rockhampton: Television

 Each broadcasts television services in digital formats.

-SBS offers digital high-definition simulcasts of their main channel, SBS ONE on SBS HD.
-There are also ten other main channels available: ABC2, ABC3, ABC News 24, SBS Two, One, Eleven, 7Two, 7mate, 9Gem and 9Go!.
-Austar Limited provides subscription satellite television services.
+ABC offers digital high-definition simulcasts of their main channel, ABC on ABC HD.
+SBS offers digital high-definition simulcasts of their main channel, SBS on SBS HD.
+There are other main channels also available: ABC Kids, ABC Family, ABC Entertains, ABC News, SBS Viceland, SBS Food, SBS World Movies, SBS WorldWatch, NITV, 10 Drama, 10 Comedy, Nickelodeon, 7two, 7mate, 7flix, 7Bravo, 9Gem, 9Go! and 9Life.
+Foxtel provides subscription satellite television services.

-All three main commercial networks produce local news coverage - Seven Queensland and WIN Television both air 30-minute local news bulletins at 6pm each weeknight, produced from newsrooms in the city but broadcast from studios in Maroochydore and Wollongong respectively.
+All three main commercial networks produce local news coverage – Seven Queensland airs a 30-minute Central Queensland local news bulletin at 6 pm each weeknight, produced from a newsroom in the city but broadcast from studios in Maroochydore.
+WIN Television air a regional Queensland bulletin at 5:30 pm with Rockhampton inserts broadcast from Wollongong.
 Southern Cross 10 airs local news updates during the day from its studios in Hobart.
-It previously aired a regional Queensland edition of Nine News from Brisbane each weeknight at 6pm, featuring local opt-outs for Rockhampton and Central Queensland when it was a Nine affiliate.
+It previously aired a regional Queensland edition of Nine News from Brisbane each weeknight at 6 pm, featuring local opt-outs for Rockhampton and Central Queensland when it was a Nine affiliate.

 There is also a small television facility at the ABC studios in Rockhampton with a journalist and camera operator employed locally to produce stories for ABC News and programs such as 7.30 and Landline.
-The journalist can also be required to do live crosses for ABC News 24.
+The journalist can also be required to do live crosses for ABC News.
 The ABC had also previously produced a nightly local TV news bulletin for Rockhampton and Central Queensland but it was axed in 1985.